What Is Your Current Communication Style?

 If you find that your Snow Dog is not listening very well to your cues, perhaps part of the problem actually stems from your communications skills and not from something lacking in your dog.

-There is no question as to how smart huskies and Malamutes really are.
-But no matter how smart and adaptable they are, they are never going to be animals that have truly learned human language.
-A dog’s language is a combination of body postures, some vocalizations, and a silent networked communication of reading bio-energetic energy.
-When your dog “understands” your verbal cues, what he is actually doing is interpreting your words through his doggy filter to look for facial expressions, body language, and the tone of your voice.
+There is no question as to how intelligent huskies and Malamutes are.
+But no matter how smart and adaptable they are, they will never be animals that have truly learned a human language.
+A dog’s language combines body postures, some vocalisations, and a silent networked communication of reading bio-energetic energy.
+When your dog “understands” your verbal cues, he interprets your words through his doggy filter to look for facial expressions, body language, and the tone of your voice.
 He may also factor in cues from his environment to help him decipher your “coded” message.
 Therefore, it’s also essential you understand your husky’s body language.

-So if dogs can only know the sounds of a word and then relate the sounds of those words to an action, you can easily understand why so many people run into problems when it comes to trying to communicate and train their dogs.
-Too many people forget that their dog does not understand the actual syntax of the words SIT, DOWN, COME, and OFF.
-If you want to communicate and get your point across to your dog more effectively, you need to learn how to communicate more efficiently in Doggish.
+So if dogs can only know the sounds of a word and then relate the sounds of those words to action, you can easily understand why so many people run into problems when trying to communicate and train their dogs.
+Too many people need to remember that their dog needs to understand the actual syntax of the words SIT, DOWN, COME, and OFF.
+If you want to communicate and get your point across to your dog more effectively, you need to learn how to share more efficiently in Doggish.

 Learning A Second Language

-As a trainer I get to see all kinds of training disasters take place.
-In my experience, I would have to say that most husky training problems come from owner miscommunication and training inconsistencies and not from willful disobedience, stubbornness, or issues of dominance on the part of the dogs.
-In the case of huskies, there is a small factor of “Why should I want to please you?” going on but that can easily be addressed and compensated for by making training less like work and more like fun and games for them.
-Huskies do not like serious training and repetition just for the sake of repetition.
-That is just how it is so you many as well accept it and learn to work with it.
+As a trainer, I get to see all kinds of training disasters take place.
+In my experience, most husky training problems come from owner miscommunication and training inconsistencies and not from wilful disobedience, stubbornness, or issues of dominance on the part of the dogs.
+In the case of huskies, there is a minor factor of “Why should I want to please you?” going on, but that can quickly be addressed and compensated for by making training less like work and more fun and games for them.
+Huskies do not like severe training and repetition just for repetition.
+That is just how it is, so you may as well accept it and learn to work with it.

-Dogs are social creatures by nature find social interaction and attention reinforcing.
-These things hold a value for dogs so that means that they will be willing to work to get social interaction and attention – under the right circumstances.
-What this also means is that social interaction and attention can be used inadvertently used to reinforce behaviours that we DON’T want to foster in our dogs.
-In order for that not to happen, we have to be aware and present when we are working to teach our dogs.
+Dogs are social creatures by nature and find social interaction and attention reinforcing.
+These things hold value for dogs, so they will be willing to work to get social interaction and attention under the right circumstances.
+This also means that social interaction and attention can be used inadvertently to reinforce behaviours that we DON’T want to foster in our dogs.
+For that not to happen, we have to be aware and present when we are working on teaching our dogs.

 Let Your Body Talk